timm/tested/docs/onFishr.md

 _"It is our choices, Harry, that show what<br> we truly are, far more than our abilities."_
 -- Albus Percival Wulfric Brian Dumbledore

-XXXX assignemnt spec
-XXXX lessons learned from x applied to y...
-XXX wat tohnad in

 <a href="/etc/img/scope2.png"><img width=400 align=right src="/etc/img/scope2.png"></a>
 First, astronomers  learn how to grind lens.
 Next, they use those lens to explore the universe.